spatala/gb_pum/README.md

 The python codes are in the `py_codes` folder.
 The python codes perform the following tasks:

 1. Reads all the dump files one-by-one.
+	+ Change the path to find the dump files.
 2. Call the `analyze_gb_atoms` function in the `pum_util_funcs` module.
 This function reads the data in the dump file and creates a matlab data file (`.mat`).

 The following steps are followed in the `analyze_gb_atoms` function: